codesharedot/quantum-resistant-ledger-price/README.md

-# bitforex-token price
+# cryptoindex-com-100 price

-Gets the bitforex-token price with Python (from JSON).
+Gets the cryptoindex-com-100 price with Python (from JSON).

 https://pythonbasics.org